About Lock Haven University

-- 18 NCAA Division I and II athletic programs, including 2009 NCAA Division II softball champions.
+- 18 NCAA Division I and II athletic programs; 2009 NCAA Division II Softball National Champions.

-- Club and Intramural sports, movies, theatre, jazz and marching band, student government, cheerleading, dance, student newspaper, ROTC, and much more.
+- Club and intramural sports, movies, theatre, jazz and marching band, student government, cheerleading, dance, student newspaper, ROTC and more.

-- Lock Haven mascot is the Bald Eagle and our colors and crimson and white.
+- Lock Haven's mascot is the Bald Eagle and our colors and crimson and white.